-MORAGA SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES, continued

-FOR THE YEAR ENDED JUNE 30, 2019
+MORAGA SCHOOL DISTRICT RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES, continued FOR THE YEAR ENDED JUNE 30, 2020

-Compensated a bsences: --------------- ----------

-In governmental funds, compensated absences are measured by the amounts paid during the period.
-In the statement of activities, compensated absences are measured by the amount earned.
-The difference between compensated absences paid and compensated absences earned, was:

-Postemployment benefits other than pensions (OPEB):

-In governmental funds, OPEB expenses are recognized when employer OPEB contributions are made.
+Postemployment benefits other than pensions (OPEB): In governmental funds, OPEB expenses are recognized when employer OPEB contributions are made.
 In the statement of activities, OPEB expenses are recognized on the accrual basis.
-This year, the difference between OPEB expenses and actual employer OPEB contributions was:

-Pensions:

-In governmental funds, pension costs are recognized when employer contributions are made, in the government-wide statement of activities, pension costs are recognized on the accrual basis.
-This year, the difference between accrual-basis pension costs and employer contributions was:

-Amortization of debt issuance premium or discount:

-In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an Other Financing Source or an Other Financing Use in the period it is incurred.
+This year, the difference between OPEB expenses and actual employer OPEB contributions was: (9,823) Pensions: In governmental funds, pension costs are recognized when employer contributions are made.
+In the government-wide statement of activities, pension costs are recognized on the accrual basis.
+This year, the difference between accrual-basis pension costs and employer contributions was: (983,834) Amortization of debt issuance premium or discount: In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an Other Financing Source or an Other Financing Use in the period it is incurred.
 In the government-wide statements, the premium or discount is amortized over the life of the debt.
-Amortization of premium or discount for the period is:

-Change in Net Position of Governmental Activities
+Amortization of premium or discount for the period is: 114,384 Change in Net Position of Governmental Activities \$ (433,574)

-MORAGA SCHOOL DISTRICT FIDUCIARY FUNDS STATEMENT OF NET POSITION JUNE 30, 2019

-Agency Funds

-Stud Student Body

-Fund
+The accompanying notes are an integral part of these financial statements.

+Stuc ncy Fund lent Body Fund

-ASSETS
+ASSETS -

-Cash and investments \$ 351,119
+Cash and investments \$ 57,949

-Total Assets \$ 351,119
+Total Assets \$ 57,949

 LIABILITIES

-Due to student groups \$ 351,119
+Due to student groups \$ 57,949

-Total Liabilities \$ 351,119
+Total Liabilities \$ 57,949